 Maiko Meguro joined the Amsterdam Center for International Law in September 2016.
 Her research focuses on international law making process through the lenses of interaction between legal bindingness and normativity, and interaction between decision making processes at domestic and international level.

-She also works for Ministry of Economy, Trade, and Industry of Japan where she previously served as a deputy director specialized in international negotiations and legal matters.
-During her time in office, she served for negotiations under the United Nations Framework Convention on Climate Change(UNFCCC), Intergovernmental Panels of Climate Change(IPCC) and several investment related treaties including Trans-Pacific Partnership(TPP) and EU-Japan EPA.
+She also works for DG CONNECT (the European Comission) as a legal analyst on the issue of new techinologies related to digital networks and decentralization.
+She is seconded from Ministry of Economy, Trade, and Industry of Japan (METI) where she previously served as a deputy director specialized in international negotiations and legal matters.
+During her time in METI, she served for negotiations under the United Nations Framework Convention on Climate Change(UNFCCC), Intergovernmental Panels of Climate Change(IPCC), WTO dispute settlement and several investment related treaties including Trans-Pacific Partnership(TPP) and EU-Japan EPA.
 She also worked as a researcher at several institutions including the Energy Charter Treaty, Brussels.
-She is junior editor (theme developer on climate change and other environment, energy resource related topic) of the Oxford database for International Organizations (OXIO).
+For editorial experiences, she is currently the theme developer on climate change (and other environment, energy resource related topic) of the Oxford database for International Organizations (OXIO).

 Maiko has a LLM in Public International Law from the University of Amsterdam, and a Master's in International Relations(specialized in international law) from the University of Tokyo, Japan.